Trip Overview

 Finding Zen

-We board a local bus or shared taxi to the Silver Pavilion, a Zen temple in Kyoto’s eastern mountains.
+We will take a shared taxi to the Silver Pavilion, a Zen temple in Kyoto’s eastern mountains.

 From here, we walk the Philosopher’s Path, a 1.2-mile (2 km) canal-side trail in the footsteps of Nishida Kitaro, a famed philosopher and founder of the Kyoto School of Philosophy.
 It’s easy to detour from this path as several shops, shrines and spiritual sites are found on the side streets here.

 The path ends at Nanzenji, a Zen garden.
 One of the charms of Nanzen-ji is the ambient tea room with a waterfall view near the front of the temple complex.
-A regional favorite and Junsei specialty is the yodofu tofu—a hot dish with kombu (seaweed).
-Take a moment here to absorb the serenity and have a calming green tea.
+A regional favorite where the specialty is the yudofu tofu—a hot dish with kombu (seaweed).

 Tonight, for our final meal together, we are treated to a Geisha or Maiko performance and seasonal dinner in the Gion district of Kyoto.
 In Kyoto, Geisha are called Geiko and apprentice Geiko are called Maiko.
 These artists are highly trained practitioners of traditional Japanese arts and customs of hospitality.